Zoo Career Options and Salaries

 Did you ever wonder what a particular zoo position pays?
-Many career seekers dream of working at a zoo but are unsure of what they could expect to earn.
-Let's take a look at some popular zoo positions and usual salary ranges for each type of work:
+Many career seekers dream of working at a zoo but are uncertain whether they could make a living.
+Let's take a look at some popular zoo positions and their typical salary ranges:

 According to the Bureau of Labor Statistics, veterinarians earned an average yearly salary of $88,490 per year in 2015.
-Board-certified specialists in zoological medicine can expect to earn much higher salaries due to the advanced education required for achieving diplomate status.
+Board-certified specialists in zoological medicine can expect to earn much higher salaries due to the advanced education required.
 In 2015, there were 164 board-certified specialists in zoological medicine according to the American Veterinary Medical Association.

 Curators may specialize further as curator of a specific group of animals (i.e. reptiles or hoofstock), exhibits, education, conservation, research, or as the general curator (supervising all other specialty curators).